fedbiomed/fedbiomed/docs/user-guide/researcher/model-testing-during-federated-training.md

 In some specific cases, you may have some very huge datain your datasets, such as 3D images, or you want a huge validation set, that you can load on `Node`s only through batches, in order to avoid `Nodes` to crash due to lack of Memory. `Fed-BioMed` provides an option to compute validation metrics through batches, in the `TrainingArgument`: `test_batch_size`.

-By setting `test_batch_size`, selected metrics will be computed over batches instead of computing metric using the whole dataset (which is the default behaviour).
-For now, `Fed-BioMed` doesnot provide a way to reconcile all these metrics under one metric (such as computing the mean of Accuracy for instance).
-If you want to do so, please consider defining your own `Validation step` by write your own `testing_step` method in the `TrainingPlan` (see below for further datails).
+Validation will be computed over batches instead of computing metric using the whole dataset (which is the default behaviour) if `test_batch_size` is set.
+For now, `Fed-BioMed` does not provide a way to reconcile all these metrics under one metric (such as computing the mean of Accuracy for instance).
+If you want to do so, please consider defining your own `Validation step` by writing your own `testing_step` method in the `TrainingPlan` (see below for further details).

 ```python
 training_args = {